Revision Hip Replacement in NYC

 - Improve your quality of life

 If your hip replacement is causing you pain and you are interested in a revision hip replacement, a consultation with an experienced orthopaedic specialist may be the first step towards helping you regain mobility, return to your normal daily activities, and get back in the game.
 Here, at our practice, Dr. David Mayman provides personalized treatment solutions paired with cutting-edge technology to deliver total patient care and optimal results.
-Call 212.774.2024 or fill out the form on this page to schedule an appointment.
+Call 212.774.2024 to schedule an appointment.